 Yes, it does.
 In the beginning, Disney decided that it was a better idea to not have it available for at least the first phase of Galaxy’s Edge being open.

 Not having FastPass immediately available follows the same pattern Disney has used in many major E-Ticket attractions in the last few years, making the initial opening of the rides stand-by only.

-Just recently, however, Disney announced that Smugglers Run will begin using FastPass+ in Hollywood Studios for guests visiting February 19, 2020 and all dates after that.
+Just recently, however, Disney has started using FastPass+ in Hollywood Studios for guests visiting February 19, 2020 and all dates after that.
 They can be booked using My Disney Experience or on the Walt Disney World website.

 They also recently announced that FastPass and MaxPass are both coming soon to Smugglers Run in Disneyland Park.
 Disney hasn’t commented on exactly when that is going to happen and we’re waiting for a date.